Project-OSmOSE/datarmor-toolkit/README.md

 ## Quick start for developers

 To develop and/or test some code contributions to our toolkit on Datarmor, please refer to the `Contribution on Datarmor` section of [README](https://github.com/Project-OSmOSE/osmose-toolkit/blob/main/README.md).
-Beyond the codes inherent to the toolkit described in this section, the folder `/home/datawork-osmose/osmose-datarmor/source/` contains source codes specific to Datarmor such as pbs job submission.
+Beyond the codes inherent to the toolkit described in this section, the repository contains source codes specific to Datarmor such as pbs job submission.

 ## License